Pascal273/Chess_Club_App/README.md

  `.venv\Scripts\activate.bat` (Windows)
  or `.venv\Scripts\activate.ps1` (Powershell)
  or `source .venv/bin/activate` (OS)
-4. Run the command: flake8 --format=html --htmldir=flake-report
+4. Run the command: `flake8 --format=html --htmldir=flake-report`

 ## Notes
 - The program will create a database folder and file automatically
+- The folder and files for the flake8 report will be created automatically

 ## Technologies
 - Python version 3.9.5